openvinotoolkit/openvino/docs/MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md

 Using Model Optimizer tool assumes you already have a deep learning model trained using one of the supported frameworks: TensorFlow, PyTorch, PaddlePaddle, MXNet, Caffe, Kaldi, or represented in ONNX* format.
 Model Optimizer produces an Intermediate Representation (IR) of the model, which can be inferred with [OpenVINO™ Runtime](../OV_Runtime_UG/openvino_intro.md).

 > **NOTE**: Model Optimizer does not infer models.
-Model Optimizer is an offline tool that runs before the inference takes place.
+Model Optimizer is an offline tool that converts a model into IR and optimizes before the inference takes place.

 The scheme below illustrates the typical workflow for deploying a trained deep learning model: